-What stands out?
-We really enjoyed the compact size and the ease of use of this model.
+What we liked: We really enjoyed the compact size and the ease of use of this model.
 What’s really great about this crossbow is that it is overly simple and really does a great job of teaching the basics.

-What cons did we manage to find?
-The cocking mechanism was not installed correctly when we received it right out of the box.
+What could be better: The cocking mechanism was not installed correctly when we received it right out of the box.

 More features: aluminum riser, anti-dry fire trigger, adjustable tactical rear stock, comes with quick-detach quiver, three 20″ bolts, adjustable foregrip, 4×32 multi-range scope, rope cocking device, hex keys